rahulrangi18/histroden/README.md

 # Histroden Site
-Histroden is a dummy HTML,CSS template made just for fun.
+Histroden is a dummy HTML,CSS template made just for fun and learning.

 ## Installation
 Just download and start in any of your Editor.